lensfun/lensfun/tools/calibration_webserver/workflow.rst

    necessary to use this feature at all.
 6. File a pull request with the calibration results.
-7. When the pull request has been merged, the mergerer (is this a word?) adds the label “respond and close” to the issue.
+7. When the pull request has been merged, the mergerer (is this a word?) adds the label “successful” to the issue.
 8. A `cronjob`_ on Torsten's computer will remove this label once per hour, close the issue, and send an email to the uploader, possibly with the latest “@uploader” comment.